sohaum/NBA-Player-Prediction/README.md

 - **Features**: Rookie-year stats and engineered features
 - **Target**: Boolean value indicating a career duration of five years or more

-# NBA Player Career Prediction Model using Naive Bayes

-## Introduction

-This project uses a Naive Bayes model to predict the career duration of NBA players based on their rookie-year performance statistics.
-The model helps identify players likely to stay in the NBA for over five years, offering valuable insights for management and coaches.
-This project leverages feature-engineered data that is now ready for modeling.

 ## Data Dictionary

 The dataset contains performance metrics for 1,341 NBA players.
 Each feature below represents a different aspect of a player's performance: